 The latter two came under Bobby Robson and his slightly crazy, but all-around brilliant side of the early noughties.

-Yep, Spurs have only finished in the top four six times.
+Yep, Spurs have only finished in the top four seven times.

 On one occasion that wasn’t enough to get them back in the Champions League, however.

 Such were the rules in 2011-12, Chelsea took their spot by virtue of being Champions League winners – despite finishing below Spurs domestically.

 Four of the club’s seven top-four finishes came under Mauricio Pochettino who turned them into Champions League regulars.
 Pochettino’s successor Jose Mourinho was unable to guide Spurs back to the promised land, but Antonio Conte could.